EDUCBA Logo

 Important Points

-1. The inherent risk is directly related to the volume and the complexity of transactions performed by the business.
+1. The inherent risk is directly related to the volume and the complexity of business transactions.

-2. If the volume and complexity achieved are adverse and high, then this can give birth to high IR.
+2. If the volume and complexity are adverse and high, they can give rise to high inherent risk.

 3. They are additionally prone to subjective estimates with zero groundwork.